Wearer of All Socks

 Artist Statement: Samantha Modder

-I position this work within the speculative practice of the Black imaginary—a centering of Black dreams and fantasies to create alternate spaces of both comfort and confrontation.
+In this particular exhibit at Artspace Gallery, I focus on The Wearer of All Socks, a towering figure whose accumulation of socks in a world where most have two speaks to her power and ambition.
+I position her and other works in this series, within the speculative practice of the Black imaginary—a centering of Black dreams and fantasies to create alternate spaces of both comfort and confrontation.
 The spaces I create are less utopia and more speculative test lab, a way to decenter broken realities and focus instead on the imaginary to help understand and rethink oppressive structures.
-Black hair in particular serves as a powerful protagonist in my work pushing the narrative forward in soft curls and defiant shapes.

 As my work towers above you, I hope you will step back into a space of childhood, wonder, and possibility.
 That you would, in the best of ways, feel small and open, ready and willing to hear one more story.